foss-scribe/rosser/content/about.md

 I’m an avid martial artist, and practice taekwondo and boxing.
 I also hold belts in Gōjū-ryū and Shōtōkan Karate, and Brazilian Jui Jitsu.

+Originally from Wales, I emigrated to Australia as a child.
 I live in Melbourne, Australia, with my wife, three children and two cats.

 You can find me on [Substack](https://chrisrosser.substack.com) and [Medium](https://chrisrosser.medium.com), but I don't use social media.